 - ➤ Upon receiving a note from home, an Extended Absence Agreement Form should be completed and returned to the Attendance Counter in the Main Office five days prior to the trip.
 Once the Assistant Principal approves the agreement, the student must have the form signed by all of his/her teachers.
 All work assigned over the extended absence period must be submitted on the date specified the Extended Absence Agreement Form. - Failure to comply with this policy will result in an unexcused absence for the days in question and denial of the right to make up missed work.
 In the case of a student sixteen years of age or under, this will also be considered truancy. - ➤ It is very important that students not be out of school for an extended absence during the Midterm Examination or Final Examination period.
-Only emergency situations should cause such an absence. - Due to the nature of the school district calendar, with snow days being added on to the calendar in June, no vacations should be planned earlier than a week after the final student day in June.
+Only emergency situations should cause such an absence.
+Please note that exams will be made up upon the student's return.
+Students may have to make arrangements to take exams over the summer.
+(Please see MISSED EXAMINATIONS section for more details) - ➤ Due to the nature of the school district calendar, with snow days being added on to the calendar in June, no vacations should be planned earlier than a week after the final student day in June.
 A student who needs to be absent during the end of a semester, which interferes with examinations, must secure permission for this two weeks prior to the end of the semester.
 Such absences are not encouraged since most students have difficulty academically with an extended absence during this period.
 Emergencies should be discussed with a school administrator.
 Missed examinations must be taken on a makeup basis (See "Missed Examination" section).

-Late Arrival to School (Seniors should review the Senior Privileges section for specific rules pertaining to Senior Privileges)
+LATE ARRIVAL TO SCHOOL (Seniors should review the Senior Privileges section for specific rules pertaining to Senior Privileges)

-It is expected that students arrive to school on time.
+It is expected that students arrive at school on time.
 The school district provides transportation for all students.
-District transportation will safely delivery your child to school and help to ensure that your child arrives on time
+District transportation will safely deliver your child to school and help to ensure that your child arrives on time.